-Junos OS supports several types of virtual private networks (VPNs):
+Junos OS supports several types of virtual private networks (VPNs), including:

-Layer 2 VPNs—A Layer 2 VPN links a set of sites that share routing information, and whose connectivity is controlled by a collection of policies.
-A Layer 2 VPN is not aware of routes within a customer’s network.
-It simply provides private links between a customer’s sites over the service provider’s existing public Internet backbone.
+Layer 2 VPNs link a set of sites that share routing information, and whose connectivity is controlled by a collection of policies.
+A Layer 2 VPN is not aware of routes within your network.
+It simply provides private links between sites over the service provider’s existing public Internet backbone.

-Layer 3 VPNs—A Layer 3 VPN is the same thing as a Layer 2 VPN, but it is aware of routes within a customer’s network, requiring more configuration on the part of the service provider than a Layer 2 VPN.
+Layer 3 VPNs are the same as a Layer 2 VPN, but it is aware of routes within your network, requiring more configuration on the part of the service provider than a Layer 2 VPN.
 The sites that make up a Layer 3 VPN are connected over a service provider’s existing public Internet backbone.

-Interprovider VPNs—An interprovider VPN supplies connectivity between two VPNs in separate autonomous systems (ASs).
-This functionality can be used by a VPN customer with connections to several Internet service providers (ISPs), or different connections to the same ISP in various geographic regions.
+Interprovider VPNs supply connectivity between two VPNs in separate autonomous systems (ASs).
+This functionality can be used by a VPN user with connections to several Internet service providers (ISPs), or different connections to the same ISP in various geographic regions.

-Carrier-of-carrier VPNs—Carrier-of-carrier VPNs allow a VPN service provider to supply VPN service to a customer who is also a service provider.
-The latter service provider supplies Internet or VPN service to an end customer.
+Carrier-of-carrier VPNs allow a VPN service provider to supply VPN service to a someone who is also a service provider.
+The latter service provider supplies Internet or VPN service to an end user.